sics-iot/calipso/mccontikimac/README.md

 ## Usage example

-A simple example of how to use MC-ContikiMAC is available under "rime".
+A simple example of how to use MiCMAC is available under "rime".
-The included Makefile and project-conf.h are good pointers to how to configure MC-ContikiMAC with your application.
+The included Makefile and project-conf.h are good pointers to how to configure MiCMAC with your application.